-Vaibhav is currently pursuing a postdoctoral research project titled "Merchants of alphabets: networks of typographic design and technology in Indian language publishing, 1900–1950".
+I am currently pursuing a postdoctoral research project titled "Merchants of alphabets: networks of typographic design and technology in Indian language publishing, 1900–1950".
 This project aims to provide a comprehensive scholarly assessment of the impact of typographic design and technology on the linguistic diversity of Indian publishing in the decades leading up to the country's independence.
 It examines how creative and commercial networks that enabled material production of text in India's multilingual landscape played a critical role in establishing language and script preference, spurring the definition of regional priorities in printing and publishing.
 It situates typographic design – a critically under-researched area in publishing and book history – within the intellectual frameworks of nationalism, mass communication, and technological modernity at large.

 - PhD (Devanagari type in the twentieth century: motivations, imperatives, technology and the design process), University of Reading